 After graduating in 1900, Maclean became a teacher in Glasgow.
 He also studied part time for an MA at Glasgow University where he met James Maxton.
 The two men were both committed socialists and over the next few years worked together on numerous campaigns.

 Maclean joined the Social Democratic Federation (SDF) and the Glasgow Teacher's Socialist Society and was active in the trade union and co-operative movements.
 He eventually fell out with H. M. Hyndman, the leader of SDF, who he felt was growing increasingly dictatorial.
-Later he became one of the leaders of the Socialist Labour Party (SLP), an organization that had been inspired by the writings of Daniel De Leon, the man who helped establish the International Workers of the World (IWW).
+Later he became one of the leaders of the Socialist Labour Party (SLP), an organization that had been inspired by the writings of Daniel De Leon, the man who helped establish the Industrial Workers of the World (IWW).
 Other leaders of the SLP included John S. Clarke, Arthur McManus, Willie Paul, James Connally and Tom Bell.

 Maclean was totally against Britain's involvement in the First World War.
 He wrote an article in Justice where he argued: It is our business as Socialists to develop a “class patriotism,” refusing to murder one another for a sordid world capitalism.
 The absurdity of the present situation is surely apparent when we see British Socialists going out to murder German Socialists with the object of crushing Kaiserism and Prussian militarism.
 The only real enemy to Kaiserism and Prussian militarism, I assert against the world, was and is German Social-Democracy.
 Let the propertied class go out, old and young alike, and defend their blessed property.
 When they have been disposed of, we of the working class will have something to defend, and we shall do it."